 A very different insight emerges from Brazil where renewables have played a prominent role for some time and account for over 40 per cent of the energy mix.
-The Brazil case suggests that a political assessment in terms of high- vs low-carbon alliances might not always work.
-As shown earlier, opposition to new renewables (wind and solar) in fact comes from well-established renewables (hydropower and biofuel).
-But this opposition from within the renewables industry has to be seen in a context where the discovery of new fossil fuels has put all renewables on the defensive.
+The Brazil case suggests that a political assessment in terms of high versus low-carbon alliances might not always work.
+As shown earlier, opposition to new renewables (wind and solar) comes from well-established renewables (hydropower and biofuel).
+But this opposition from within the renewables industry has to be seen in a context where the discovery of new sources of fossil fuel has put all renewables on the defensive.